jdmar3/jdmar3.github.io/cv/index.md

 - Free / Open Source Software (FOSS) education

 # Work in Progress
-{% comment %}{% endcomment %}
+{% comment %}

 ## Submitted/Under Review

+{% endcomment %}
+## In Press

-- Amelia N. Gibson and John D. Martin III, "Information Poverty among Parents of Individuals with Developmental Disabilities" (Resubmitted)
+- Amelia N. Gibson and John D. Martin III, "Re-situating information poverty: Information marginalization and parents of individuals with disabilities," *Journal of the Association for Information Science and Technology* (Accepted August 2018)

 ## In Preparation (Working Titles)